Code-Institute-Submissions/bandproject-1/README.md

     ```
 # Credits

-Content
+# Content

-For the gallery ideas where taken from https://mobirise.com/bootstrap-gallery/responsiveimagegallery.html
+-For the gallery ideas where taken from https://mobirise.com/bootstrap-gallery/responsiveimagegallery.html
-The infromation on the dj in the about me page was taken from https://en.wikipedia.org/wiki/Deadmau5
+-The infromation on the dj in the about me page was taken from https://en.wikipedia.org/wiki/Deadmau5
-All other content was written by myself.
+-All other content was written by myself.

-Media
+# Media
-Images taken from Google Search, and believed to qualify under fair use, due to nonprofit educational use.
+-Images taken from Google Search, and believed to qualify under fair use, due to nonprofit educational use.
-Videos where taken from Youtube.
+-Videos where taken from Youtube.
-Playable album is from Spotify.
+-Playable album is from Spotify.

-Acknowledgements
+# Acknowledgements
-I received inspiration for this site from visiting various band sites.
+-I received inspiration for this site from visiting various band sites.
-My mentor  Maranatha Ilesanmi was a huge help throughout the project.
+-My mentor  Maranatha Ilesanmi was a huge help throughout the project.
-Thanks to all members of the Code Institute Slack workspace
+-Thanks to all members of the Code Institute Slack workspace